Your USF College Admissions Questions Answered

 Who has access to retrieve information on my application?

 Per FERPA (the Family Educational Rights & Privacy Act of 1974), we are only allowed to disclose student record information to the applicant.
-General information not directly related to the applicant may be given to parents, but if the applicant wants third parties (parents and guidance counselors included) to acquire additional information regarding their account, a Third Party Authorization Form must be submitted and processed.
+General information not directly related to the applicant may be given to parents, but if the applicant wants third parties (including parents and guidance counselors) to acquire additional information regarding their account, they must submit a Third Party Authorization Form through their Applicant Portal and wait until it is processed.

 How can I apply for scholarships?

-The Office of Admissions offers a series of merit-based scholarships for which you are automatically considered as long as you apply on or before the designated scholarship deadline.
+The Office of Admissions offers a series of merit-based scholarships.
+If you apply on or before the designated Scholarship Consideration Deadline, you will automatically be considered for these scholarships.
 There are no separate applications to complete for merit-based scholarships.
-Here is a list of the requirements and the timeline.
+Here are the requirements and timeline.

-There are additional scholarships available at USF.
+USF has additional scholarships available.
 Some of these scholarships may require additional documents.

 Which USF campus should I apply to?

-USF offers three beautiful campuses across the greater Tampa Bay area.
-Each campus has its own personality, from the excitement and energy of USF Tampa to the waterfront vibes of USF St. Petersburg and the tight-knit community of USF Sarasota-Manatee.
+USF has two beautiful campuses within the greater Tampa Bay area.
+Each campus has its own personality, from the excitement and energy of USF Tampa to the amazing waterfront vibes of USF St. Petersburg.
 A great way to find your best campus fit is to schedule a tour.
-You can also learn more about each USF location here.
+To explore from home, try one of our virtual tours with 360° views of important campus facilities.

 What if I want to change my student status (freshman/lower-level transfer/upper-level transfer), term of entry, major, campus, contact information, or new class information?

-If you want to update any of the above information, you will need to submit an Application Update Form by the application deadline of the term you wish to enroll.
+To update any of the above information, submit an Application Update Form via the Applicant Portal.
+You must complete this process by the Application Deadline of the term you wish to enroll.

 How do I change my residency status from Non-FL Resident to FL Resident?

-Please note: All documentation provided MUST be 1 year plus a day older than the first day of classes of the term in which you wish to enroll.
+Please note: All validating documentation you provide must be valid, legible and established with a date that is at least 12 months prior to the first day of classes of your first term at USF.
 For example, Fall 2026 classes begin August 24, 2026.
-All documents used for residency must have been ISSUED on or before August 23, 2025.
+In that case, all documents used for residency must have been ISSUED on or before August 23, 2025.

 I’m a first-time-in-college student, and I just got accepted to USF!
 What are my next steps?

 Congratulations on your admission!
-To get started on the process of becoming a USF Bull, visit the appropriate Admitted Student Next Steps.
+Begin the process of becoming a USF Bull by visiting Admitted Student Next Steps.
 It’s packed with information on how to apply for financial aid, reserve your spot in the class, apply for housing, and much more.

-You'll also access the Onboarding Checklist, which provides you a to-do list of the items you'll need to complete prior to enrollment.
-You can access that checklist in your USF Applicant Portal.
+The Onboarding Checklist section of your USF Applicant Portal is a to-do list of the items you'll need to complete prior to enrollment.

-If you’ve just been accepted to USF, you will have some remaining admissions tasks you need to finish. myBullsPath is the name for your Onboarding Checklist for USF.
-It's designed to guide you through this process and make it easier for you to complete these tasks:
+If you’ve just been accepted to USF, you will have some remaining admissions tasks you need to finish. myBullsPath is the name of your USF Onboarding Checklist.
+It will guide you through this process and make it easier for you to complete your remaining tasks.

 - Use your NetID and password to log directly into the myBullsPath portal.
 Otherwise, you can access the myBullsPath Onboarding Checklist through the USF Applicant Portal.